 Difference in level: 1180 from Riva del Garda

-After reaching Riva del Garda, take the road that leads to Limone, once you reach a roundabout, turn right into Via Monte Oro (start of the Western Gardesana) and immediately notice a narrow street going up on the right of the road, with a signpost "walk to the Bastione".
+After reaching Riva del Garda, take the road that leads to Limone, once you reach a roundabout, turn right into Via Monte Oro (start of the Western Gardesana) and immediately you will notice a narrow street going up on the right of the road, with the signpost "Walk to the Bastione".
 The Bastione is a circular watchtower that dominates the city at around 210 meters of altitude, built in the 16th century.
 The Bastione fortress can be reached through a marble-paved road that winds uphill through several hairpin bends among cypresses and pine forests.

 Just 1 minute before the Bastione, a path takes to the right and climbs steeply through a pine forest, reaching a junction with a forest road in 20 minutes Here keep the left, continuing to reaching the forced pipes of the Riva hydroelectric power station.
 Leave the path n.
 405 and continue to the right (north) with the path n.
 404, pass a rockfall dam and with steep hairpin bends arrive at Capanna S.Barbara 560 m, a beautiful and small hut in a surprising panoramic position.
 Walk to the South for a few minutes to the Church of Santa Barbara 625 m and continue halfway under the walls to stop below a rocky wall.
 The way to overcome this small wall is a staircase with 56 iron pegs and brackets set in the rock.
 After the staircase go up reaching a junction and leaving the path to Bocca di Enzima on the left and continue long to the right through narrow hairpin bends in the wood to the Vallone dei Concoli area 1100 m.
 You start to see on the right the small rocky spire of Cima SAT.
 At another junction leave the path towards the Bochet dei Concolì on the left and turn right, taking the path 413 (some fixed ropes) along the South-eastern ridge of the Rocchetta to the remains of the refuge of the First World War.
 After the crossroads to Cima Giochello we descend a bit to the right in the direction of the rocky spire of Cima SAT pinnacle, reaching a flat shelf below.
 A short and well equipped rocky wall (iron hook and rope) leads to the airy top of Cima S.A.T., metallic flag and summit book.
 Enjoy the magnificent views.